mobilise-d/mobgap/docs/guides/common_datatypes.md

 structures.

-A dataset that has only one "row" (i.e. one recording) is referred to as a "datapoint" and is the expected input for all the pipelines in gaitlink.
+A dataset that has only one "row" (i.e. one recording) is referred to as a "datapoint" and is the expected input for all the pipelines in mobgap.

 Using this dataset abstraction allows us to easily apply the same algorithms to different datasets and to use higher-level tpcp-features like the {py:class}`~tpcp.validate.cross_validate` to run and evaluate our pipelines on subsets of our datasets in a consistent manner.

-The simplest dataset that we provide out of the box is the {py:class}`~gaitlink.data.LabExampleDataset`, which can be used to load the example data that we provide with gaitlink.
+The simplest dataset that we provide out of the box is the {py:class}`~mobgap.data.LabExampleDataset`, which can be used to load the example data that we provide with mobgap.

-If you have already loaded your own data and want to use it with a gaitlink pipeline, you can use the {py:class}`~gaitlin.data.GaitDatasetFromData` class to quickly create a compatible dataset from your data.
+If you have already loaded your own data and want to use it with a mobgap pipeline, you can use the {py:class}`~gaitlin.data.GaitDatasetFromData` class to quickly create a compatible dataset from your data.
 However, we highly encourage you to create a custom dataset class for your data.
 This will simplify a lot of things and provides a generally nice abstraction for your dataset.

-We provide helper for creating custom datasets in the {py:mod}`~gaitlink.data` module and are happy to integrate developed datasets of public datasets into gaitlink.
+We provide helper for creating custom datasets in the {py:mod}`~mobgap.data` module and are happy to integrate developed datasets of public datasets into mobgap.

 TODO: Link to tutorial on working with data